wandb/wandb/tests/release_tests/test_launch/README.md

 - You will also need to have AWS credentials - `~/.aws/credentials` should have your creds set
 - If you are testing local changes, be sure to build an image using `python ./tools/build_launch_agent.py --tag wandb-launch-agent:latest`

+To run the tests, run  `tox -e launch-release`

 If you are a W&B employee and have any questions or want to request access to the `launch-release-testing` entity, contact Tim Hays in Slack